-Bloom Town is the first volume from a larger collection of poems set in Shropshire where I grew up.
+Bloom Town is a collection of 21 illustrated poems set in Shropshire, England where I grew up.

-Daniel's Mill, shown above, sits beside a small brook above the river Severn a short way from the Town of Bridgnorth.
+Daniel's Mill, shown above, sits beside a small brook flowing into the river Severn a short way from the Town of Bridgnorth.

 The cover design was inspired by the pre-raphaelite tiles on the floor of St Mary's Church in Shrewsbury.